 Business value refers to the impact of data management on business with regard to financials, business processes, customers, and organizational growth.

 You may adapt the Data Excellence Model to the requirements of your company by, for example, renaming the design areas or changing the colors.
-If you do so, you must publish your version of the model under the same license the original Model is distributed under.
+If you do so, you must publish your version of the data management framework under the same license the original model is distributed under.

-If you would like to download a pdf document with a short description and basic terminology of the Data Excellence Model please request it here.
+If you would like to download a PDF document with a short description and basic terminology of the Data Excellence Model data management framework, please request it here: